 - Section suffixes with digits less than 100: Any section listed with a three-digit suffix less than 100 (001, 002, 003, etc.) is an on-campus lecture class. - Sections in the 100s: Any section listed in the 100s (101, 102, 103, etc.) is a laboratory section and must be taken with a lecture section.
-You must register for a lecture and lab concurrently.

-- Sections in the 500s: Any section listed in the 500s (501, 502, 503, etc.) is a TTU online course.
-These courses are taught 100% online with no on-campus class meeting.
+You must register for a lecture and lab concurrently. - Sections in the 500s: Any section listed in the 500s (501, 502, 503, etc.) is a TTU online course taught by TTU faculty.
+These courses are taught 100% online through iLearn and require that students check iLearn the first day of class for information regarding how to meet the course requirements.
+There will be no on-campus class meetings.
 These courses require additional fees in order to enroll.
-The Department of Athletics will not pay for these courses unless specifically approved by the Associate AD for Sports and Compliance. - Sections in the 600s: These sections are for Cookeville High School students enrolled in dual enrollment only. - Sections in the 800s: These sections are for students participating in the Honors Program only. - Sections with R50: These are Regents Online/TN eCampus courses; these courses are taught 100% online with no on-campus contacts or class meeting.
+The Department of Athletics will not pay for these courses unless specifically approved by a committee appointed by the Director of Athletics. - Sections in the 600s: These sections are for Cookeville High School students enrolled in dual enrollment only. - Sections in the 800s: These sections are for students participating in the Honors Program only. - Sections with R50: These are Regents Online/TN eCampus courses; these courses are taught 100% online with no on-campus contacts or class meeting.
 These courses require additional fees in order to enroll.
-The Department of Athletics will not pay for these courses unless specifically approved by the Associate AD for Sports and Compliance. - Sections in the 500s: Any section listed in the 500s (501, 502, etc.) is an online course taught by TTU faculty.
-These courses are taught 100% online through iLearn and require that students check iLearn the first day of class for information regarding how to meet the course requirements. - There are some sections that are in the different learning villages/communities.
-These are normally identified by "CR1," "CR2," or will have "learning community" within the title.
-Registration typically is restricted to members or residents of a particular community.
+The Department of Athletics will not pay for these courses unless specifically approved a committee appointed by the Director of Athletics.